Wyntuition/aspnetcore-workshop-kit/03-EntityFramework/README.md

   - script – Generate a SQL script from migrations
   - remove – Remove the last migration

+## Add a repository

+Repositories will encapsulate your database context and provide a place to put data access code.
+In this exercise, you will:

+- Add a repository class for your context object (I recommend using a generic base repository when simple, and adding repositories specific to the aggregate roots when specific data access code is needed.
+This will prevent an explosion of similar repository code, such as duplicate add/update/etc code)
+- Register the repository in the container so it can be injected with DI
+- (optional) Implement another repository class that implements the same interface as the one you just created, but implement it to save the itmes to an in-memory collection.
+See how you can use DI to inject the interface, then specify the implementation in the DI configuration.
+You can change this configuration to switch from the im-memory storage to database storage.

 Congratulations on completing the Entity Framework section!
 You can go on to the [Deployment section](04-Deploy) now.